 What are the basic requirements for admission?

 To be eligible for consideration for admission to the J.D. program, you must have a bachelor's degree from an accredited institution by August of the year you intend to enroll.
-To apply for admission, candidates should submit a completed application; the $40 application fee; a transcript of undergraduate and any graduate work; at least one but no more than four letters of recommendation; a Law School Admission Test (LSAT) score; a personal statement; and a resume.
+To apply for admission, candidates must submit a completed application; the $40 application fee; a transcript of undergraduate and any graduate work; at least one but no more than four letters of recommendation; a Law School Admission Test (LSAT) score; a personal statement; and a resume.
 All materials must be submitted through Law School Admissions Council (LSAC).An application file must be complete before it is referred to our Admissions Committee.
 See J.D.
 Application Requirements

 What factors does the Admissions Committee consider?

 Each year, many highly qualified college students and graduates apply for a seat in the first-year J.D. class.
 The admissions process aims to select from the applicant pool an entering class of students who will contribute to the Law School initially and later to the global legal community.
 The objective indicators of success presented by each applicant, namely undergraduate cumulative grade point average and LSAT score, are important factors in our selection process.
 However, no one is admitted or denied admission solely on the basis of any purely numerical indicator.
-Rather, all of the information in each application file is reviewed personally by at least three members of the Admissions Committee.
+Rather, all of the information in each application file is reviewed personally by the Admissions Committee.

 The Committee review involves assessment of personal characteristics and achievements, as well as letters of recommendation, the strength of an applicant's curriculum, the nature and quality of any work experience an applicant may have, the nature and quality of any graduate study that the applicant may have undertaken, the personal qualities displayed by the applicant, writing ability as illustrated in the personal statement and LSAT writing sample, and any hardships or difficulties that the applicant may have overcome.
 Diversity, in its broadest sense, also figures in this assessment.